webbhm/OpenAg_MVP_UI/README.md

 # OpenAg_MVP_UI
-Interface code for the MVP data - graphs of temp, humidity, etc
+Interface code for the MVP data - graphs of temp, humidity, etc The UI is an 'add on' to the core MVP, hence here in a separate directory at this time.

 ## The UI is composed of several scripts and files